A Proximal Modified Quasi-Newton Method for Nonsmooth Regularized Optimization: Introduction

 Our work follows the scheme laid out by \citet{aravkin-baraldi-orban-2022}; a trust-region framework applicable to nonconvex \(f\) and/or \(h\), and that does not require coercivity or K\L\, assumptions.
+However, their analysis relies on the Lipschitz continuity of \(\nabla f\) in a neighborhood of the iterates.
 They also describe a method named R2 that amounts to a proximal-gradient method with adaptive step size, and that may be viewed as R2N where \(B_k\) is set to zero at each iteration, effectively reducing to a first-order method. \citet{aravkin-baraldi-orban-2024} specialize their trust-region method to problems where \(f\) has a least-squares structure, and develop a Levenberg-Marquardt variant named LM that may also be viewed as a special case of R2N for least-squares \(f\).
-If \(J_k\) is the least-squares residual's Jacobian at \(x_k\), their model of \(f\) uses \(B_k = J_k^T J_k\). \citet{leconte-orban-2023} devise variants of the trust-region method of \citep{aravkin-baraldi-orban-2022} for separable \(h\) in which the model Hessian is a diagonal quasi-Newton approximation.
+If \(J_k\) is the least-squares residual's Jacobian at \(x_k\), their model of \(f\) uses \(B_k = J_k^T J_k\). \citet{leconte-orban-2025} devise variants of the trust-region method of \citep{aravkin-baraldi-orban-2022} for separable \(h\) in which the model Hessian is a diagonal quasi-Newton approximation.
 They also devise non-monotone schemes that are shown to significantly improve performance in certain cases.
-All of \citep{aravkin-baraldi-orban-2022,aravkin-baraldi-orban-2024,leconte-orban-2023} assume uniformly bounded second-order information in the model of \(f\).
+All of \citep{aravkin-baraldi-orban-2022,aravkin-baraldi-orban-2024,leconte-orban-2025} assume uniformly bounded second-order information in the model of \(f\).

 \citet{leconte-orban-2023-2} revisit the trust-region method of \citep{aravkin-baraldi-orban-2022} but allow for unbounded model Hessians.
 They establish global convergence and a worst-case complexity bound of \(O(\epsilon^{-2/(1-p)})\) provided \(\|B_k\| = O(|\mathcal{S}_k|^p)\) with \(0 \leq p < 1\).
 To the best of our knowledge, they were the first to use that assumption and to obtain a complexity bound in the presence of unbounded model Hessians.
 Unfortunately, their analysis does not generalize to \(p = 1\).
+Under additional assumptions detailed in Section~5, they also prove the existence of a subsequence of iterates that converges to a first-order stationary point of~\eqref{eq:nlp}.
+This result allows us to derive a similar convergence guarantee for both R2N and R2DH; nevertheless, their analysis still requires Lipschitz continuity of \(\nabla f\) in a neighborhood of the iterates.

 Potentially unbounded model Hessians are a relevant assumption in several contexts, including quasi-Newton methods. \citet[\S\(8.4.1.2\)]{conn-gould-toint-2000} show that the SR1 approximation satisfies \(\|B_k\| = O(|\mathcal{S}_k|)\), and a similar bound for BFGS when $f$ is convex. \citet{powell-2010} establishes a similar bound for his PSB update.
 Even though it is not currently known whether those bounds are tight, the case \(p = 1\) covers them.